stormyhs/myst/README.md

 ---

 ### Licensing
 This project is multi-licensed under both GPLv3, as well as the Non AI Usage License.
-Both licenses apply simultaniously.
+Both licenses apply simultaneously.